z64utils/zzrtl/README.md

 Once `oot_dump.rtl` finishes executing, `project.zzrpl` and some folders containing resources will be created.
 Now you can run `oot_build.rtl` to build a new rom.

 The resulting rom will be `build.z64`, and its compressed counterpart will be `build-yaz.z64`.
 The initial compression will take a minute or two because it builds a cache, but subsequent compressions are faster.
+Other `zzrtl`-compatible codecs can be found [on this repo](https://github.com/z64me/z64enc).
 If you wish to disable compression, edit `oot_build.rtl`.

 The default build scripts should do everything most people require.
 If you need extra functionality, read the manual. http://www.z64.me/tools/zzrtl/manual